Dangers Of Smoke Inhalation For Pets, Horses & Livestock

 In this article, we share the precautions you can take to limit your pet’s exposure to smoke and minimise health effects.

 If you are feeling the effects of inhaling smokey air, it’s likely that your animals are too.

 All animals whether cats, dogs, horses, birds, livestock, or wildlife can suffer from breathing issues when exposed to smoke pollution.

 While the type of chemicals found in smoke does depend on the substance that has been burned, it’s safe to say that all smoke contains a mixture of particulate matter and other chemicals such as carbon monoxide that is produced by the incomplete burning of carbon-containing materials.

 The two main agents in smoke that cause the most harm to both people and our pets are carbon monoxide and particulate matter, sometimes known as PM2.5.

-These particles are extremely small i.e. 2.5microns or less in size.
-These substances are easily inhaled and result in inflammation of lung tissue.
+These particles are extremely small i.e. 2.5microns or less in size and are easily inhaled resulting in inflammation of lung tissue.